Boise / Eliot / Humboldt

 OUR EMERGENCY TEAM

 In Dec 2015, Boise, Eliot, and Humboldt neighbors formed a Neighborhood Emergency Preparedness group to help residents prepare for earthquakes and other emergencies.
 All are welcome to join this group.
 Some of the group members are trained by the Portland Bureau of Emergency Management (PBEM) as Neighborhood Emergency Team (NET) responders.
-Anyone can take this training, and you can sign up for the class waiting list here.
+Anyone can take this training, and you can sign up for the free training here.

 WE NEED YOUR HELP